RenderKit/ospray/README.md

     Linux development tools.
 To build the interactive tutorials, you should also have some version of OpenGL and GLFW.

--   Additionally you require a copy of the [Intel® SPMD Program Compiler (ISPC)](http://ispc.github.io), version 1.14.1 or later.
+-   Additionally you require a copy of the [Intel® Implicit SPMD Program Compiler (ISPC)](http://ispc.github.io), version 1.14.1 or later.
     Please obtain a release of ISPC from the [ISPC downloads page](https://ispc.github.io/downloads.html).
-The build system looks for ISPC in the `PATH` and in the directory right “next to” the checked-out OSPRay sources.[1]
+The build system looks
+    for ISPC in the `PATH` and in the directory right “next to” the checked-out OSPRay sources.[1]
 Alternatively set the CMake variable